ElectronVector/tiva-launchpad-tdd/README.md

 The example project is in the **example-project** folder.
 Switch to this folder to run the example project commands.

-Execute all unit tests with `rake test:all`.
+Execute all unit tests with `ceedling test:all`.

-Run a single test with `rake test:<module>`, e.g. `rake test:led`.
+Run a single test with `ceedling test:<module>`, e.g. `ceedling test:led`.

-Load the app on the board with: `rake load`.
+Load the app on the board with: `ceedling load`.

 The load command also builds the application if necessary.
-Just build the application with: `rake release`.
+Just build the application with: `ceedling release`.

 ## Example Project Description